-Weinstein Lawyer: Prosecutors Have a ‘tale,’ Not a Case
+Weinstein Lawyer: Prosecutors Have a ‘Tale,’ Not a Case

 Harvey Weinstein’s lawyer told jurors Thursday that prosecutors in the rape case against him were acting like moviemakers, creating a world where “women are not responsible” for how they interact with men.

-Weinstein is innocent, attorney Donna Rotunno said, appealing to jurors to ignore “outside forces” and use their “New York City common sense” in weighing a case seen as a watershed for the #MeToo movement.
-It was fueled by the downfall of Weinstein, who was once one of Hollywood's most influential figures.
+“In the alternative universe that prosecutors have created for you, Harvey Weinstein is a monster,” lawyer Donna Rotunno said in her closing argument.
+But, she said, he's an innocent man relying on jurors not to be swayed by a “sinister tale."

-Rotunno, who has taken heat from #MeToo supporters for her advocacy for the disgraced movie producer, argued that prosecutors had to come up with a “sinister tale" about him because they don’t have the evidence to prove the charges.
+Rotunno argued that prosecutors had to come up with a damning story about the once-powerful movie producer because they don’t have the evidence to prove the charges.

 “You don’t have to like Mr. Weinstein,” she told jurors.
 “This is not a popularity contest."

-Weinstein, who did not testify, has maintained any sexual encounters were consensual.
+Weinstein, 67, did not testify.
+He has maintained any sexual encounters were consensual.

 The Associated Press has a policy of not publishing the names of people who allege sexual assault without their consent.
 It is withholding name of the rape accuser because it isn’t clear if she wishes to be identified publicly.

-The jury is scheduled to hear the prosecution closings Friday before getting instructions on the law from Judge James Burke next week and starting deliberations.
+The jury is scheduled to hear prosecutors' closing argument Friday before getting instructions on the law from Judge James Burke next week and starting deliberations.

-She pointed to a 2007 message from Haleyi asking how Weinstein was doing and signing off with “lots of love" — the year after he allegedly sexually assaulted Haleyi, whom he had gotten a job on the Weinstein-produced TV show “Project Runway.”

-“Not an email you send to your sexual assaulter, even in the world they want to create,” Rotunno told jurors.
+The woman testified last month that she kept in touch with Weinstein and sent him flattering messages because “his ego was so fragile” and it seemed safer to her "to be perceived as innocent and naive.”

+Rotunno also used emails to question the credibility of Haleyi, who said Weinstein sexually assaulted her after getting her a job as a production assistant on TV's “Project Runway.”
+His lawyer pointed to a message the next year in which Haleyi asked Weinstein how he was doing and signed off with “lots of love."

 “This is where you need to say, ‘Wait a minute — do I have doubt about the story she’s telling?’
 How could you not?”

-Witnesses testified about wanting a professional relationship with Weinstein, Rotunno said, “because if they label it what it was, we wouldn’t be here."

-During the trial, the jury also heard about emails in which the victim of the alleged rape wrote to Weinstein afterward to accept party invitations from him, give him new phone numbers and even express gratitude.
-One message read: “I feel so fabulous and beautiful, thank you for everything."
+Rotunno asked jurors.

+Haleyi, during testimony last month, explained her interactions with Weinstein by saying she no longer feared him after “he basically had taken what he wanted” and “wasn’t pursuing me in that manner” any longer.

 Rotunno delivered her closing argument less than a week after she came under fire on social media for telling The New York Times’ podcast “The Daily” she’d never been attacked “because I would never put myself in that position.”